MarathonLabs/marathon/docs/runner/android/configure.md

 ### Device serial number assignment

-This option allows to customise how marathon assigns a serial number to devices.
+This option allows customisation of how marathon assigns a serial number to devices.
 Possible values are:

 * ```automatic```